ti-cortex-m4/demo-java-reactive-streams-old/src/main/java/demo/reactivestreams/part2/readme.md

 ```

-These classes, which implement the Signal interface, represent the asynchronous signals.
-The OnSubscribe, OnNext, OnError, OnComplete classes are signals for processing the correspondent Subscriber’s events.
+These classes that implement the Signal interface represent the asynchronous signals.
+The OnSubscribe, OnNext, OnError, OnComplete classes are the signals for processing the correspondent Subscriber’s events.

 ```java